Global Dredge Manufacturer Discovers Remote Visibility into LTE Connectivity, Operations & IoT

 COST-EFFECTIVE, RELIABLE WAN

-SIMPLIFIED NETWORK CREATION
+SIMPLIFIED CREATION OF PRIVATE NETWORKS

 REMOTE VISIBILITY & MAINTENANCE FOR DREDGE OPERATIONS

 In the past, DSC’s dredge maintenance required expensive, lengthy international trips by its highly trained technicians.
-Today, SD-Perimeter gives DSC and its customers visibility into dredge operations from anywhere.
+Today, SD-Perimeter technology gives DSC and its customers visibility into dredge operations from anywhere.

 Technicians can pull open the web interface of HMIs from their computer desktops, tracking vessel functionality and driving key adjustments without setting foot on the vessel.
 DSC’s customers receive a weekly maintenance report.